A topic from the subject of Crystallization in Chemistry.

 Equipment and Techniques

-Modern crystallization methods employ advanced equipment and techniques to control and optimize the crystallization process:
+Modern crystallization methods utilize advanced equipment and techniques to control and optimize the process:

-• Crystallizers: Vessels specifically designed for crystallization, providing controlled temperature and agitation.
+• Crystallizers: Vessels designed for crystallization, providing controlled temperature and agitation.

 • Nucleation Inducers: Substances added to promote nucleation and ensure uniform crystal distribution.

-• Crystal Size Control: Techniques such as seeding, controlled cooling, and mechanical agitation to manipulate crystal size and shape.
+• Crystal Size Control: Techniques like seeding, controlled cooling, and mechanical agitation to manipulate crystal size and shape.

 • Batch Crystallization: A simple method where a supersaturated solution is allowed to crystallize under static conditions.